magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 ## Additional tools

-For easier integration with the ThingsBoard API, you can use ThingsBoard team client libraries:
+For easier integration with the IoT Hub API, you can use IoT Hub team client libraries:

 - [Java REST API Client](/docs/{{docsPrefix}}reference/rest-client/){:target="_blank"} – client library written in Java to simplify consumption of the REST API.
 - [Python REST API Client](/docs/{{docsPrefix}}reference/python-rest-client/){:target="_blank"} – client library written in Python to simplify the consumption of the REST API.